Updated: January 22, 2026

 Hotel Phone: +30 28210 87400

-Casa Delfino, a luxury boutique hotel in a 17th-century Venetian mansion, has been run by the same family for six generations.
-Originally built for a Genoese sea captain, the hotel boasts 24 unique, spacious rooms and suites with marble bathrooms and modern Italian furnishings.
-Select rooms feature jacuzzi baths, sofa beds, and private balconies or terraces with harbor views.
-Its full-service spa includes a white marble steam room, a large whirlpool, and two treatment rooms.
-Guests can enjoy light meals and a complimentary organic breakfast in the mosaic-floored courtyard, and sunset cocktails on the panoramic roof terrace.
-Perfect location near the Venetian port, Maritime Museum of Crete, and the fortress.
+This luxury boutique hotel is housed in a 17th-century Venetian mansion that has been run by the same family for six generations.
+Originally built for a Genoese sea captain, it features 24 unique, spacious rooms and suites with marble bathrooms and modern Italian furnishings.
+Select rooms offer jacuzzi baths, sofa beds, and private balconies or terraces with harbor views.
+The full-service spa includes a white marble steam room, a large whirlpool, and two treatment rooms.
+Guests enjoy light meals and a complimentary organic breakfast in the mosaic-floored courtyard, as well as sunset cocktails on the panoramic roof terrace.
+Ideally located near the Venetian port, Maritime Museum of Crete, and the fortress.

 2. Serenissima Boutique Hotel